 · Develop the core facets of a health promotion program based on a case study to demonstrate comprehension of key aspects of an Army health promotion program.

-DCO Course Presentations
+DCO Course Modules

-· Charting the Course to a Healthier Force: Overview of Military Health Promotion Basics
+Course modules will be offered.
+Mark your calendars to attend!· Charting the Course to a Healthier Force: Overview of Military Health Promotion Basics

 · Charting the Course to a Healthier Force: Who Needs What and Where’s the Data?